-Here’s the shpeal, I manage the logistics of this global division.
-I deal in large part with clearing and transporting agents, Qatar customs administrators and global suppliers in over 15 countries including the USA.
+Here’s the spiel, I manage the logistics of this global division.
+I deal in large part with clearing and transporting agents, Qatar customs administrators, and global suppliers in over 15 countries including the USA.
 On one lovely day unlike today, I realized that the term “professionalism” to some extent did not exist in the eyes of some people I deal with on a daily basis.
 I was only about 3 months into my position and the idea of how my job was to deal with extremely unprofessional people hit me, hard.

 What the hell am I going to do?
 How the hell am I going to make it in this industry?
 How the hell am I going to even last in Qatar?

 There I was on the phone with the most incompetent person representing the clearing and transport agents behind the delays for our division in receiving units sitting at the ports for days.
 Paying customers threatening to cancel sales.
 Sales team members freaking out fearing losing those sales.
 Managers scrambling to meet their goals before month end just two days away.
 Our division simply trying to, you know, do business!

 It was just me between my division and this incompetent imbecile whom was oblivious to the importance of his work for us.
 He kept going on and on with this bullshit, one lie after the other in the most unprofessional manner I’ve ever dealt with in my entire working life… I couldn’t take it anymore.

 I hold two masters degrees in business, I have multiple years of experience dealing with people of all personalities and here I was unable to take this waste of oxygen anymore.
 I became the very thing I feared being in my career… unprofessional.